The oldest public wildflower garden in the United States

 The alternate, oblong leaves are quite soft (velvety) and the lower ones up to 12 inches long, rarely with any teeth.
 Leaves taper in size in a gradual arrangement until the inflorescence is reached.
 The uppers are stalkless, the lower leaves stalked.
 The lower leaves will be more ovate than oblong.
 The undersides have hooked hairs.
 The leaves spiral up the stem such that the shorter upper leaves shed water onto subsequent lower leaves - all to direct the water to the roots.

 Flowers: The 5-part flowers appear to open from the bottom upward in several spiral rows, in fact, each flower is only open for one day, then the one above opens.
 The yellow corolla lobes are rounded and spreading and can be up to an inch across.
-The five stamens have yellow filaments, orange anthers and alternate with the corolla lobes; two of the five stamens are slightly longer than the others; these are placed below the style and the 3 shorter stamens.
-The ovary and style are green with a knob-like head on the style.
-There are some fine hair at the base of the style and on the 3 upper filaments, the lower two being glabrous.
+The five stamens have yellow filaments, orange anthers and alternate with the corolla lobes; two of the five stamens are slightly longer than the others; these are placed lower in the calyx with the 3 shorter stamens above, the arrangement such that all 5 anthers are at about equal level in the corolla throat.
+The 2-locular ovary and style are green with a knob-like head on the style.
+There are some fine yellow or whitish hair at the base of the style and on the 3 upper filaments, the lower placed two being glabrous.
 The female parts mature first, but if a bee does not pollinate the flower before it closes for the day, it is capable of self-pollination.
 The outer calyx is 5-lobed and woolly.

-Seed: Fertile flowers produce a two-celled ovoid capsule that contains 100+ 4-angled ridged small seeds.
+Seed: Fertile flowers produce a two-celled ovoid hairy capsule, 7 to 10 mm long, that contains 100+ 4-angled ridged small seeds.
 Each average plant has 100+ capsules.
 These capsules can remain on the plant over winter.
 Seeds can be shaken or blown out of the capsule by the wind.
 Seeds remain viable for years if not decades.

 Habitat: Mullein grows in disturbed areas in all kinds of soils, mesic to dry conditions, but with full sun.
 Roadcuts and roadsides and under used pastures are common places to see it.
 It has a taproot and spreads by reseeding.